Durban Big 5 Safari Tour – Hluhluwe Imfolozi game reserve – Three Days

 In Hluhluwe Imfolozi game reserve you can, if you are in luck, see all of these majestic animals.
 Hluhluwe Imfolozi game reserve has some special features that make it a must visit safari park when in South Africa.

-On your Durban safari we will collected you from your Durban Hotel and guide you from the beautiful city of Durban to Hluhluwe Imfolozi game reserve.
+On your Durban safari we will collected you from your Durban Hotel, B&B, Guest house and guide you from the beautiful city of Durban to Hluhluwe Imfolozi game reserve.

 Your qualified guide will ensure your Durban Safari Tour will be memorable as he shows off what wildlife Hluhluwe Imfolozi game reserve has to offer!